Grub’s up! Why aren't we eating more insects?

 Posted in: blog, on 6 Apr 2016

 There’s been a lot written about edible bugs lately.
 Entomophagy is one of those hot trends that is perhaps more talked about than swallowed.
-Before they tuck in to chocolate-covered grasshoppers or mealworm flapjacks, intrepid consumers tend to ask at least one of the following five questions:
+Before they tuck in to chocolate-covered mealworm flapjacks, intrepid consumers tend to ask at least one of the following five questions:

 Why don’t we eat grubs and insects?